BugSplat-Git/bugsplat-unreal/README.md

 To enable crash reporting, ensure the `Enable iOS Crash Reporting` and `Enable Android Crash Reporting` options are selected.

 Note that sometimes iOS applications won't crash while the USB cable is connected.
 If this happens, disconnect the USB cable and re-run the application to trigger a crash.

+### Xbox and PlayStation

+BugSplat can provide instructions for implementing Unreal crash reporting on Xbox and PlayStation.
+Please email us at [support@bugsplat.com](mailto:support@bugsplat.com) for more info.

 ## 🏃 Usage